PdoyleC/rock-paper-scissors/README.md

 - The user is welcomed with an emoji of a Rock, Paper and Scissors.

 ### Username Input
-- The user is asked for a user name, this user name will be used to save there score.
-Where the user can lookup there score at a later stage.
+- The user is asked for a username, this user name will be used to save there score.
+Where the user can look up there score at a later stage.

 ### Menu selection
-- After the user name is entered the menu selection appears.
+- After the username is entered the menu selection appears.
 - From the menu area -
     * The user can play the game.
     * Read the instructions.
     * Read their score.
-    * Change user name.
+    * Change username.
     * Exit the game

 <details>